AndrewJBateman/ionic-angular-explorer/README.md

 ## General info

-A file or directory can be selected from an ion-fab button at the bottom right of the screen.
+* A file or directory can be selected from an ion-fab button at the bottom right of the screen.

+* The **Cordova-plugin-file** plugin implements a File API allowing read/write access to files stored on the device.

+* The **cordova-plugin-file-opener2** plugin will open a file on your device file system with its default application.

 ## Screenshots